pmharris77/home-assistant-vibecode-agent/README.md

 ---

-## 🤖 Using with Cursor AI
+## 🤖 Using with AI IDE (Cursor, VS Code etc)

-This add-on enables **Cursor AI to autonomously manage your Home Assistant** through natural language - no manual copy-pasting needed!
+This add-on enables **AI IDE to autonomously manage your Home Assistant** through natural language - no manual copy-pasting needed!

 ### ⚠️ Important Disclaimer

 **This tool is designed for experienced Home Assistant users who understand what they're doing.**

 - ✅ **Always review changes** before applying them to production systems
-- ⚠️ **Cursor AI can accidentally break your configuration** if given incorrect instructions or outdated information
+- ⚠️ **AI can accidentally break your configuration** if given incorrect instructions or outdated information
 - 💾 **Git versioning is enabled by default** - all changes are backed up and can be rolled back
 - 🔄 **Test in a safe environment first** if you're new to AI-driven automation
 - 📖 **Verify syntax and compatibility** with your Home Assistant version